 It is important to tell your treating team about any complementary medicines you are taking.
 Never stop taking your conventional treatment without consulting your doctor first.

 All treatments have side effects.
 These will vary depending on the type of treatment you are having.
 Many side effects are temporary, but some may be permanent.
 Your doctor will explain all the possible side effects before your treatment begins.

 Radiation therapy to the pelvis and rectum can affect your sexual function and ability to have children (fertility).
 It is important to discuss your options with your doctors before you start treatment.

 Living with a stoma

-Most people find it takes time to come to terms with having a stoma.
-It is a big change in your life.
 People often worry about how they will care for their stoma.
 A stomal nurse will explain how to care for your stoma and tell you about support services.

-Research into bowel cancer
+Sexuality and bowel cancer